Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Notation and the main result

 \begin{remark} The theorem fails for $E_-=0$.
-More precisely it is possible to construct a sequence of normalized eigenfunctions $\psi_L$ corresponding to eigenvalues converging to $0$ as $L$ increases such that
+More precisely, it is possible to construct a sequence of normalized eigenfunctions $\psi_L$ corresponding to eigenvalues converging to $0$ as $L$ increases such that

-Thus \eqref{eq:sfUCPG} must fail. \end{remark}
+Thus, \eqref{eq:sfUCPG} must fail. \end{remark}

-The stated theorem contains two assumptions which one can hope to eliminate eventually: Assumption \eqref{eq:DIR-assumption} is needed for a certain extension argument used in \cite{TautenhahnV-19}.
+The stated theorem contains two assumptions which one can hope to eliminate eventually: Assumption \eqref{eq:DIR-assumption} is needed for a certain extension argument used in \cite{TautenhahnV-20}.
 It is quite possible that this step could be replaced by a generalization of an extension (possibly by a smoothing procedure) which does not require the assumption \eqref{eq:DIR-assumption}.
-Beside condition \eqref{eq:DIR-assumption}, the Lipschitz continuity of $A$ needed in Theorem \ref{thm:sfUCPG} is a drawback for the application we have in mind.
-However, it is possible to use an approximation argument to allow for discontinuous coefficient matrices $A$, at least for eigenfunctions corresponding to eigenvalues close to zero.
-Moreover, the assumption \eqref{eq:DIR-assumption} is no longer needed in this case, see section \ref{sec:small-energies}.
+Besides assumption \eqref{eq:DIR-assumption}, the Lipschitz continuity of $A$ needed in Theorem~\ref{thm:sfUCPG} is a drawback for the application we have in mind.
+However, it is possible to use an approximation argument to allow for discontinuous coefficient matrices $A$ in certain situations.
+Furthermore, in the small energy regime the Lipschitz continuity and assumption \eqref{eq:DIR-assumption} are not needed, see the discussion in Section~\ref{sec:small-energies} below.

-\section{Proof of Theorem \ref{thm:sfUCPG}}
+\section{Proof of Theorem~\ref{thm:sfUCPG}}

-First we prove a lemma that establishes a relation between an eigenfunction and its gradient.
-The proof is inspired by the arguments in \cite{Nkashama-10}, where the author proves qualitative unique continuation for the gradient of eigenfunctions of second order elliptic operators, however under a strict condition on the sign of the zeroth order term.
-In our context, this condition is partly replaced in the assumptions for the energy interval.
+We first prove a lemma that establishes a relation between an eigenfunction and its gradient.
+The proof is inspired by the arguments in \cite{Nkashama-10}, where the author proves qualitative unique continuation for the gradient of eigenfunctions of second-order elliptic operators.
+However, this requires a strict condition on the sign of the zeroth order term.
+In our context, this condition is partly replaced by the assumptions for the energy interval.